 Our Review Standards

-When selecting the best car stereo systems in this review, we picked some of Amazon’s top-selling products and checked for key features, connectivity options, strong customer reviews, and overall value.
+When selecting the best car stereo systems in this review, we started by browsing Amazon’s top-selling products.
+We assessed stereo systems based on key features, connectivity options, strong customer reviews, and overall value.

 #1 Overall Best Car Stereo: Kenwood Excelon DMX706S